Davidg8011/cse15l-lab-reports/Lab_5.md

 **Part #2 Reflection:**

-* My favorite "hard skill" I learned was how to navigate Github bef
+* My favorite "hard skill" I learned was how to navigate Github.
+I know I am still an amateur but it is nice being
+* more comfortable with the tool.
+Before this class, I had only heard about GitHub in passing.
+I have already used
+* my knowledge of making a website to make a silly website that I linked to my friends from back home.
+I wouldn't *
+* have minded exploring GitHub more throughout this course.